bihealth/kiosc-server/docs/source/apps_containers.rst

 ==========

 Container objects hold the information to create and afterwards to control the underlying Docker containers.
-All information the user enters is used during creation of the container.
-They also hold information about the current state and the logs reported by any process associated with the container.
+All information the user enters is used during the creation of the container (when the container is "started").
+They also hold information about the current state and include the logs reported by any process associated with the container.

 .. contents::